Autosaida/ethernaut-x-hardhat/README.md

 The `contracts` directory contains all the contract files, and the `scripts` directory contains the scripts used to interact with the contracts.

-To run the solutions locally, use the following command:
+To test the solutions locally on a forked network, use the following command:

 ```bash
 npx hardhat run ./scripts/01-Fallback.ts